BirdeeHub/nixCats-nvim/README.md

 This is where Home Manager and `pkgs.wrapNeovim` start to fall short.
 It is not uncommon to see a mess of global variables written in Nix strings, and a bunch of files called via `dofile` that are not properly detected by Neovim tooling with these methods.

-Nix is for downloading.
-Lua is for configuring.

 But to pass info from Nix to Lua, you must `''${interpolate a string}'';`.
 So you need to write some Lua in strings in Nix.
 Right?